Study of Baryon Number Transport Dynamics and Strangeness Conservation Effects Using $\Omega$-hadron Correlations: AMPT Simulations and Analysis Methods

 \subsection{$\Omega$ Production and Conservation of Strangeness and Baryon Number}

-The $\Omega^-$ production is governed by both strangeness conservation (SC) and baryon number conservation.
-Additionally, the presence of net $\Omega$ hyperons at midrapidities indicates the involvement of baryon number transport (BNT) dynamics.
+The $\Omega^-$ production is governed by both Strangeness Conservation (SC) and baryon number conservation.
+Additionally, the presence of net $\Omega$ hyperons at midrapidities indicates the involvement of Baryon Number Transport (BNT) dynamics.
 Figure~\ref{fig:1} illustrates two basic scenarios based on the quark coalescence picture for the $\Omega^-$ production.
 In Scenario 1 (left side of Fig.~\ref{fig:1}), three $\bar s$ quarks are pair-produced with the three $s$ quarks in $\Omega^{-}$, and may combine with $u$ or $d$ quarks from the incident nuclei to form three kaons.
-In this case, the $\Omega^-$ hyperon does not have an accompanying anti-baryon and carries a baryon number initially residing in the $u$ and $d$ quarks from the colliding nuclei.
-In exotic dynamics involving gluon junction, the production of the three $s$-$\bar{s}$ pairs may be combined with a gluon junction, which gives rise to $\Omega^-$.
-Consequently, Scenario 1 would describe a BNT via gluon junction to the $\Omega$ hyperon, while valence $u/d$ quarks form the kaons~\cite{huang1999selected}.
+In this case, the $\Omega^-$ hyperon does not have an accompanying anti-baryon, and it carries a fraction of the total net baryon number, which is transported from the colliding nuclei.
+In exotic dynamics involving gluon junction interactions, the production of the three $s$-$\bar{s}$ pairs may be combined with a gluon junction, which gives rise to $\Omega^-$.
+Consequently, Scenario 1 is inclusive of possible exotic BNT via gluon junction to the $\Omega$ hyperon, while valence $u/d$ quarks form the kaons~\cite{huang1999selected}.
 In default version, associated production of $\Omega$ and kaons could also yield qualitatively similar features as the coalescence picture.
 Therefore, Scenario 1 encompasses contributions from both ordinary physical processes and the gluon junction dynamics.
-The AMPT model in our simulation does not invoke the gluon junction dynamics, and our results may serve as a baseline to the experimental search for the exotic dynamics.
+The AMPT model in our simulation does not explicitly include the gluon junction dynamics.
+We use Scenario 1 to denote general process where a net baryon number is transported to the $\Omega$ hyperon regardless the underlying dynamics.
 In Scenario 2 (right side of Fig.~\ref{fig:1}), the three pair-produced $\bar{s}$ quarks combine with $u$($\bar{u}$) or $d$($\bar{d}$) quarks to form an anti-hyperon and a kaon.
 For instance, $\bar{\Xi}^{+}(\bar{\Xi}^{0})$ and $K^{0}(K^{+})$ could emerge alongside the $\Omega^{-}$ hyperon.
-In this scenario, the baryon number in $\Omega^-$ is balanced by the other types of anti-hyperon, and no direct BNT from the incident nuclei is present.
+In this scenario, the baryon number in $\Omega^-$ is balanced by the other types of anti-hyperon, and no net baryon number from the incident nuclei is present.

 To characterize the numbers of kaons and anti-baryons associated with the $\Omega$ production, we introduce

 where $\langle A \rangle_{{\rm w.}\Omega^{-}}$ and $\langle A \rangle_{{\rm w.o.}\Omega^{-}}$ denote the average numbers of particle $A$ in events with one $\Omega^-$ and without any $\Omega^-$, respectively.
 Here, we assume that all other aspects of the two event classes are the same.
 Table~\ref{table:syst_glw1} lists the $\Delta N_{K}$ and $\Delta N_{\bar{B}}$ values expected by the two scenarios, where $K$ represents both $K^{+}$ and $K^{0}$, and $\bar{B}$ refers to anti-baryons ($\bar{\Lambda}$, $\bar{\Sigma}$, $\bar{\Xi}$, and so on) associated with the $\Omega^{-}$ production.
 In our study, we choose the beam energies of 7.7 and 14.6 GeV in order to limit the fraction of Au+Au events that produce multiple $\Omega$ ($\bar\Omega$) hyperons.
 Compared with Scenario 2, Scenario 1 exhibits a stronger $\Omega^{-}$-$K$ correlation and a weaker $\Omega^{-}$-$\bar{B}$ correlation.